Triple alliance negotiations: Negotiations

-The first British response on 8 May restated the original plan of unilateral declaration by USSR of intent to support Britain and France if they enter a war against Germany as a result of helping Poland.
+The first British response on 8 May restated the original plan of unilateral declaration by the USSR of intent to support Britain and France if they entered a war against Germany as a result of helping Poland.
 The Soviet diplomats decided not to reject the proposal outright (judging that it was not a final offer), but countered on 14 May with an aide-memoire restating the basic principles of the USSR position.
 Attempts to resolve the issues in London between the Soviet ambassador Maisky and British under-secretary Vansittart on 16−17 May failed.
-The new Anglo-French draft delivered on May 27 included waiting for deliberations at the League of Nations before taking action, a non-starter for USSR ("a mere scrap of paper" due to assistance not coming immediately).
-Attempts by Seeds and French ambassador in Moscow Jean Payart to persuade Molotov that the text about the involvement of the League of Nations was added for purely public relations purposes initially failed.
+The new Anglo-French draft delivered on 27 May included waiting for deliberations at the League of Nations before taking action, a non-starter for the USSR ("a mere scrap of paper" as assistance would not come immediately).
+Attempts by Seeds and the French chargé d’affaires in Moscow Jean Payart to persuade Molotov that the text about the involvement of the League of Nations was added for purely public relations purposes initially failed.
 The draft also only covered countries that asked for assistance, thus effectively excluding the Baltic states.

-The Soviet counter-proposal of 2 June referred to the principles of League of Nations, but did not tie-in its procedures.
+The Soviet counter-proposal of 2 June referred to the principles of the League of Nations, but did not tie in with its procedures.
 The list of covered countries included Latvia, Estonia, Finland, Greece, Turkey, Romania, Poland, and Belgium.
-This ran against British (and, to some extent, French) rejection of the idea of security guarantees issued to states that did not want them.
-The Western negotiators suggested a compromise general formulation not mentioning covered states explicitly, but this proposal was rejected by USSR on June 10.
-Soviet concerns were driven by non-aggression treaties with Germany inked by Latvia and Estonia on Jun 7 (see German–Latvian Non-Aggression Pact and German–Estonian Non-Aggression Pact) and fear of the German takeover of Baltics.
-Signing of these agreements eventually played an important role in convincing USSR to go for a deal with Germany upon a collapse of Moscow negotiations.
+This ran against the British (and, to some extent, French) rejection of the idea of security guarantees issued to states that did not want them.
+The Western negotiators suggested a compromise general formulation not mentioning covered states explicitly, but this proposal was rejected by the USSR on June 10.
+Soviet concerns were driven by non-aggression treaties with Germany inked by Latvia and Estonia on June 7 (see German–Latvian Non-Aggression Pact and German–Estonian Non-Aggression Pact) and fear of the German takeover of the Baltics.
+The signing of these agreements eventually played an important role in convincing the USSR to go for a deal with Germany upon the collapse of the Moscow negotiations.

-The British-French proposal on 15 June included a mechanism of consultations if the country menaced by Germany would be unwilling to ask for assistance.
-In this case, mutual consultations will be required before activating the guarantee.
-The proposal was immediately rejected by the Soviets as it ignored the USSR position that immediate action will be needed in case of a German threat to Baltic states.
-Instead, the Soviets suggested limiting the pact to just direct attack of Germany on any of the signatories.
+The British-French proposal on 15 June included a mechanism for consultations if the country menaced by Germany was unwilling to ask for assistance.
+In this case, mutual consultations would be required before activating the guarantee.
+The proposal was immediately rejected by the Soviets as it ignored the USSR's position that immediate action would be needed in case of a German threat to the Baltic states.
+Instead, the Soviets suggested limiting the pact to just a direct attack by Germany on any of the signatories.